sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 While often used by developers to check if a cool side project name is taken, WHOIS is critical infrastructure for maintaining the internet's health.

-However, its utility has changed.
-Since the introduction of GDPR and widespread privacy redaction services, you rarely see the actual owner's name or email address anymore.
-The "Who" in WHOIS is often hidden.
-So why is it still useful?

-Even with privacy redaction, ICANN requires a valid "Abuse Contact Email" and phone number to be visible.
-Network operators rely on this field to alert registrars when a domain is hosting malware or spam.
+Despite these redactions, the protocol remains vital for security.
+ICANN mandates that every domain record must publicly display an abuse contact email and phone number.
+This provides a direct line for network operators to report domains hosting malware, phishing schemes, or spam.

-Researchers have adapted to the privacy changes.
-They no longer look for a name; they look for patterns.
-If 500 suspicious domains were all registered at the exact same second, using the same obscure Name Server, and the same Registrar, they are likely part of the same botnet.
-We don't need to know who they are to know they are connected.
+Security researchers have also pivoted their tactics. instead of looking for a specific person, they look for digital fingerprints.
+If a cluster of 500 suspicious domains appears on the network, registered simultaneously via the same obscure Name Server and Registrar, it strongly suggests a coordinated botnet.
+You don't need to know the name of the attacker to know the assets are connected.

 Investigative journalists use historical WHOIS data to map state-sponsored disinformation campaigns.
 For modern investigations, RDAP introduces "tiered access," theoretically allowing vetted professionals to request unredacted data for legitimate purposes, though this process is still maturing.
-Also, a new initiative called [RDRS](https://www.icann.org/rdrs-en) aims to standardize access to nonpublic registration data.
+Also, a new initiative called [RDRS](https://www.icann.org/rdrs-en) aims to standardize access to nonpublic registration data for legitimate purposes.

 ### How WHOIS Works

-The WHOIS protocol, defined in [RFC 3912](https://www.rfc-editor.org/rfc/rfc3912), is a simple exchange over a TCP connection on port 43.
+The WHOIS protocol, defined in [RFC 3912](https://www.rfc-editor.org/rfc/rfc3912), is a simple exchange over a TCP connection.

-1. The client opens a TCP socket to a WHOIS server on port 43.
+1. **CONNECT**: The client opens a TCP socket to a WHOIS server (on port 43).
-2. The client sends the query: a single line of text like `example.com`, terminated by a carriage return and line feed (`<CR><LF>`).
+2. **ASK**: The client sends the query: a single line of text like `example.com`, terminated by a carriage return and line feed (`<CR><LF>`).
-3. The server sends back a stream of plain text containing the registration data.
+3. **RESPONSE**: The server streams back the registration data as plain text.
-4. The server closes the connection.
+4. **DISCONNECT**: The server kills the connection.

 There are no headers, no authentication, and no complex data formats (more on that later).
 It is quite literally one of the simplest protocols imaginable.
 This simplicity makes it a good candidate for a small project to demonstrate basic networking concepts.

 ### Building a WHOIS Server

-Let's put that theory into code.
+Let's turn theory into code.
 Because the protocol is so trivial, we can implement a functional server in Go using a few lines of code and the Go standard library.
 We can then verify that it works using the tools already installed on your machine, like telnet or the whois command itself.

 #### WHOIS Server Implementation